Divorce Mediation Georgia

 Mediation is not absolutley mandatory for a divorce in Georgia.
-However, there are times when a judge may order mediation to resolve minor disagreements in a or .
+However, there are times when a judge may order mediation.

 How long after mediation is divorce final in Georgia?

 Mediated divorce usually takes about 6 months to finalized.
 Generally speaking, the fastest mediated divorces are those that do not involve children, and their is minimal conflict over property division.
-In a Simple divorce a mediated process may take only a few weeks to complete.
+Ina Simple divorce a mediated process may take only 1-2 months.

 Divorce Mediation Benefits